 Inhale is developing a regular insulin that can be administered in one to three blisters using its pulmonary delivery system.
 The Company believes that its pulmonary delivery system could provide increased user convenience and result in greater patient compliance by eliminating some injections for Type I and Type II patients and all injections for some Type II patients.
-In addition, the Company believes that pulmonary delivery could yield medical advantages by providing a more rapid acting insulin than current injectable products.
+In addition, the Company believes that pulmonary delivery could yield medical advantages by providing a more rapid acting insulin than certain current injectable products.

-Through its collaboration with Inhale, Pfizer conducted Phase I and Phase IIa clinical trials which indicated that pulmonary insulin was absorbed systemically and lowered glucose levels.
-In late October 1996 Pfizer initiated a multi-site Phase IIb outpatient trial to include up to 240 patients.
-The trial is designed to test the effectiveness of pulmonary-delivered insulin using Inhale's system in controlling blood glucose levels following chronic administration in diabetics over several months of use.
-In connection with the collaboration, Pfizer made two \$5 million equity investments in Inhale at a 25% premium to the market price of Inhale stock at the time of each investment.
+Through its collaboration with Inhale, Pfizer conducted Phase I and Phase IIa clinical trials which indicated that pulmonary insulin was absorbed systemically and reduced glucose levels.
+In late October 1996, Pfizer initiated a multi-site Phase IIb outpatient trial to include up to 240 patients with diabetes mellitus.
+In late October 1997, Pfizer announced the results of current Phase II testing.
+In 70 Type I diabetics treated with either inhaled or conventional injected insulin therapy for three months, the levels of hemoglobin A1c, the best index of blood glucose control, were statistically equivalent.
+Virtually identical results were obtained in a group of Type II diabetics.
+Pfizer also announced that it intends to continue the insulin project with a Phase III study.
+In connection with the collaboration with Inhale, Pfizer has made two \$5 million equity investments in Inhale at a 25% premium to the market price of Inhale stock at the time of each investment.

 BAXTER PROGRAM.
 In March 1996, Inhale entered into a collaboration agreement with Baxter to use Inhale's dry powder pulmonary delivery system as a technology platform for developing and launching therapeutic products.
 In connection with the collaboration, Baxter made a \$20 million equity investment in Inhale at a 25% premium to the market price of Inhale stock at the time of the investment.
 Baxter will receive worldwide commercialization rights in exchange for up to an estimated \$60 million in research and development funding and milestone payments for four molecules, assuming successful development and continuation of the program by Baxter.
 Baxter also has an option to add other molecules to the collaboration that could result in additional funding and milestone payments to Inhale.
 Inhale will receive royalties and manufacturing payments on sales of products developed through the collaboration.
 Inhale has primary responsibility for development of the selected therapeutics.
 Inhale will develop dry powder formulations for use with its portable inhalation device and will process and package powders for clinical supplies and marketed products.
-Clinical trials also will be managed by Inhale.
+Clinical trials will also be managed by Inhale.
 Baxter will be responsible for the worldwide commercialization of the products resulting from the collaboration.

-In September 1997, Inhale announced that the first compound from its collaboration with Baxter has entered Phase II clinical testing using Inhale's pulmonary delivery system.
-Beginning in November 1997, Inhale and Baxter plan to renegotiate certain terms of their collaboration agreement to address concerns raised by both parties about the overall scope and cost of the collaborative arrangement.
-The Company believes the agreement can be successfully renegotiated; however, there can be no assurance that the parties will be able to reach agreement or that the collaborative arrangement between Inhale and Baxter will be continued.
-See "Risk Factors--Dependence on Collaborative Partners."
+In September 1997 Inhale announced that the first compound from its collaboration with Baxter has entered Phase II clinical testing using Inhale's pulmonary delivery system.
+On November 11, 1997 the Company announced that the second compound from this collaboration has entered clinical testing in a Phase I study.
+Inhale is currently renegotiating with Baxter certain terms of their collaboration agreement to address concerns raised by both parties about the overall scope and cost of the collaborative arrangement.
+As of February 1998 no formal renegotiation has been agreed to, and there can be no assurance that the parties will be able to reach an agreement or that the collaborative arrangement between Inhale and Baxter will be continued.
+See "Risk Factors -- Dependence on Collaborative Partners."